project-nsmg/ns.mg/index.md

 ---

 <h2>The Hacker Project</h2>
 <p>Project Nsmg is a hacker group that builds tools for hackers.
-There are great people that you can work together to build great things and amazing projects.</p>
+There are great people that you can work together to build amazing projects.</p>
 <p>
   <a href="/about" class="btn">About Us</a>
   <a href="https://github.com/project-nsmg" class="btn">Github</a>